YuvalLidany/YuvalLidany.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an economist and a PhD candidate at <a href="https://www.bc.edu/bc-web/schools/morrissey/departments/economics.html"> Boston college</a>.
+I am an economist and a PhD candidate at <a href="https://www.bc.edu/bc-web/schools/morrissey/departments/economics.html" style="color: red;">Boston College</a>.
 I am on the 2024-25 job market.
 <br>
 <br>
 My primary research areas include empirical industrial organization, antitrust, and experimental economics.
 I construct IO structural models and experimental setups to analyze interdependent markets.